-- 2.222.26 Any person can request the Panel to hold a section 32 meeting.
+- 2.26 Any person can request the Panel to hold a section 32 meeting.
 A fee of \$1,000 plus GST is payable to the Panel for the request.
-The Panel is under no obligation to hold such a meeting. - 2.232.27 No form of request is prescribed, but the Panel prefers the request in writing (electronically is acceptable) with reasons why the person considers such a meeting should be held.
-If the requester has evidence supporting those reasons, it should also be given to the Panel in writing. - 2.242.28 In addition to the \$1,000 fee, the person who requests a section 32 meeting may be liable for some or all of the Panel's internal and external costs incurred in respect of the meeting (including for its time spent in the lead-up to the meeting and in the completion of all elements of the section 32 process) under the Takeovers Regulations 2000.
+The Panel is under no obligation to hold such a meeting. - 2.27 No form of request is prescribed, but the Panel prefers the request in writing with reasons why the person considers such a meeting should be held.
+If the requester has evidence supporting those reasons, it should also be given to the Panel in writing. - 2.28 In addition to the \$1,000 fee, the person who requests a section 32 meeting may be liable for some or all of the Panel's internal and external costs incurred in respect of the meeting (including for its time spent in the lead-up to the meeting and in the completion of all elements of the section 32 process) under the Takeovers Regulations 2000.
 These costs may be significant, so it is recommended that a person wishing to request a section 32 meeting engages with the Panel at an early stage to discuss potential costs.
-The Panel's Administrative Guidelines set out how the Panel determines who will be liable for its costs if it makes costs orders.